 What is Telstra TV?

-The Telstra TV is available for a very reasonable $192 from Telstra – you’ll need a Telstra broadband, phone or mobile account to activate it.
+The Telstra TV is available for a very reasonable $192 from Telstra – you’ll need a Telstra home broadband account to activate it.
 Is also included for free in several Telstra bundles.
 Aside from the initial cost, there is no monthly charge for the Telstra TV box, though you’ll have to pay subscription fees for services like Netflix and Stan.